rehanvdm/serverless-website-analytics-client/README.md

 available:
   - `swa-event-category` - Optional.
 The category of the event that can be used to group events.
   - `swa-event-data` - Optional.
 The data of the event.
 Defaults to 1.
+  - `swa-event-async` - Optional.
+If present, the event will be sent asynchronously with no guarantee of delivery but a better chance of not being canceled if page is unloaded right after.

 ```html
 <button swa-event="download">Download</button>